aitji/aitji.addon/README.md

 ## You can Do [+]
 - Learn Javascript
-- Using Addon on Realm or your Minecraft World
+- Use the addon on your Minecraft Realm or World
-- Give some Credit like my YouTube Channel
+- Give credit to my YouTube Channel
-- Mod Addon for more efficiency (still pls give me some credit)
+- Modify the addon for better efficiency (but please still give me credit)

 ## You can't do [-]
-- Climb this addon made by your self
+- Claim that you made this addon/script yourself
-- remove credit or change "manifest.json"
+- Remove or change the credit in the "manifest.json" file

 ## Social Medai
 - Github: [lnwAitJi](https://github.com/lnwAitJi)